uyuni-project/uyuni-rfc/accepted/0000-caasp-nodes.md

 In this RFC, we will use:

 * CaaS Platform node: any node that comprises the cluster, either a control plane node or a worker node
-* Bootstrap/registration in the Uyuni/SUSE Manager context: registering a node to Uyuni/SUSE Manager via [the documented methods](https://opensource.suse.com/doc-susemanager/suse-manager/client-configuration/registration-overview.html).
+* Bootstrap/registration in the Uyuni/SUSE Manager context: registering a node to Uyuni/SUSE Manager via [the documented methods<sup>4</sup>](https://opensource.suse.com/doc-susemanager/suse-manager/client-configuration/registration-overview.html).
-At the time of writing, registering a CaaS Platform node to Uyuni/SUSE Manager has to be manually performed by the user with:
+At the time of writing, registering a CaaS Platform node to Uyuni/SUSE Manager has to be manually performed by the user.
-  * Bootstrap script
-  * UI: Systems > Bootstrapping
-  * `bootstrap` XMLRPC call
-  * Not usual but still possible and hackier: mass bootstrap via salt-ssh and a user-generated roster file

 ## Assumptions

 We assume that:
-* The user is registering the CaaS Platform nodes as Salt clients
-* The registration of every CaaS Platform node to Uyuni/SUSE Manager is already completed by the user using the aforementioned methods
 * The user has already created an activation key and associated it with the onboarding.
 The CaaS Platform nodes are registered correctly and with the proper CaaS Platform channel(s) assigned.
+The
+* The user is registering the CaaS Platform nodes as Salt clients
-The activation key is needed to have `skuba-update` automatically patch the cluster with the latest patches available<sup>1</sup>.
+* The registration of every CaaS Platform node to Uyuni/SUSE Manager is already completed by the user using the aforementioned methods activation key is needed to have `skuba-update` automatically patch the cluster with the latest patches available<sup>1</sup>.

 NOTE: It is outside of this RFC to discuss automatic registration methods of the CaaS Platform nodes.